shure-dev/logllm/README.md

 </div>

 ## Features
-- Automatically extracts code from Jupyter Notebook files.
+- Automatically extracts code from Jupyter Notebook files with GPT4o.
-- Sends extracted code to OpenAI to get experimental conditions.
 - Logs responses to Weights & Biases (W&B) for easy tracking and analysis.
 - Simplifies the ml development workflow for researchers and data scientists.